 - They also act as the first contact for subscribers and it is prudent for a mobile money operator to invest in agent education

-- Without any rudeness please allow me to say “If you can’t setup an Agent network, forget about Mobile Money”.
+- “If its difficult for you/your organisation or you can’t or not planning to setup an Mobile Money Agent network with correct distribution model then its very easy to forget about Mobile Money successful business/setup”.
 Agent float management is also very essential but easy when it’s automated.
 Empowered agents are motivated agents.

 - Agent selection criteria as well as agent distribution across a city/country map is also very crucial.